IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 * [00-01] Optionally, the Resource Server obtains a metadata document from the Authorization Server, providing the introspect endpoint location.
 * [02-05] The Authorization Client as well as the Resource Server independently obtain their access tokens from the Authorization Server.
 The Resource Server requires this token to invoke the introspection endpoint.
 * [06] The Authorization Client will invoke a Resource Server endpoint embedding the access token in the request.
 * [07-08] The Resource Server obtains the authorization claims associated with the token from the Authorization Server by invoking the introspect endpoint.
-This step MAY be omitted if the Resource Server has a cached introspect response value for the access token (including responses where the *active* field was set to false).
+This step may be omitted if the Resource Server has a cached introspect response value for the access token (including responses where the *active* field was set to false).
 * [09] The Resource Server will evaluate the token claims, enforce any access control policies and return the requested resources to the Authorization Client.

 #### 3.102.4.1 Token Introspection Request

-The Resource Server Actor SHALL perform a HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:
+The Resource Server Actor shall  perform a HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:

 * *token (REQUIRED)* : The string value of the token.
 This is the Authorization Client's access\_token as received in the Authorization header in the request towards the Resource Server as defined in transaction ITI-72.

-A Resource Server stating conformance to the Authorization Server Metadata Option SHALL use the introspect endpoint as contained in the Authorization Server's metadata document.
+A Resource Server stating conformance to the Authorization Server Metadata Option shall  use the introspect endpoint as contained in the Authorization Server's metadata document.

 The Token Introspection Request MUST be protected through TLS.

 The Resource Server MUST securely identify himself towards the Authorization Server by using credentials agreed between the Authorization Server and Resource Server.
 To this end, the introspect request is modelled as specialization of the ITI-72 transaction.
 This implies that the Resource Server MUST authenticate itself using a Bearer access token towards the Authorization Server.
-The Resource Server MAY obtain an access token from the Authorization Server using transaction ITI-71.
+The Resource Server may obtain an access token from the Authorization Server using transaction ITI-71.

 *Note:* The use of bearer tokens to authorize the introspect request will not lead to circular references to introspect.
 The Authorization Server is expected to natively understand the bearer tokens it created and therefore does not need to call introspect on itself.

-A non-normative example of an introspection request is (using a Bearer HTTP Authorization header), MAY be as follows:
+A non-normative example of an introspection request is (using a Bearer HTTP Authorization header), may be as follows:

 ```http
 POST /introspect HTTP/1.1